How to Survive the 8-Month Sleep Regression: Tips and Strategies for Parents

 Most babies can learn to self-settle around 4 to 6 months old.
 This means they can fall back asleep on their own after waking up during the night.
 Self-settling is an important skill for babies to learn, as it helps them connect sleep cycles and promotes longer stretches of uninterrupted sleep.

-Is there anything else I can do to help my baby sleep better though 8 months sleep regression?
+Is there anything else I can do to help my baby sleep better through 8 months sleep regression?

 In addition to maintaining a consistent bedtime routine and encouraging self-settling, here are some other tips to help your baby sleep better: